ustwo/mastermind/README.md

 ## Install

-The preferred way for OSX is to use the Homebrew tap.
+The preferred way for **OSX** is to use the Homebrew tap.
 The first time:

 ```sh
 brew tap ustwo/tools
 brew install mastermind
 ```

-For upgrade just `brew update` and `brew upgrade mastermind`.
+To upgrade just `brew update` and `brew upgrade mastermind`.

 You can install Mastermind via `pip` but you might want to consider using